ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 end
 ```

-In the example above, the local type `t` does not shadow the type `t` exposed by the `with type` constraint and can be used for the implementation of the functor.
+In the example above, `t` from `with type` takes precedence over the local `t`, which only has a local scope.
 However, it is generally better to avoid availing of this behaviour since it may make your code more difficult to understand.

 ## Write a Functor to Extend Modules